 (c) the number of informal votes cast.

+[Section 185 amended by No. 7 of 2016 s.
+50.]

 186. Special postal ballots

 (1) A special postal ballot is a postal ballot that is conducted as required by this section.

 (2) The ballot cannot be held less than 21 days after notice of the ballot is given to members so as to enable sufficient time for a meeting to discuss the proposal that is the subject of the ballot to be convened and held (whether by the board or on the requisition of members).